kleros/dao-module/docs/setup_guide.md

 ### Removing Gnosis Safe signers

 Last but not least, we have to remove the signers of the Safe, as they still have control over the multisig and some privileges over the SafeSnap module.
-Go again to https://rinkeby.gnosis-safe.io, go to "Settings" --> "Owners", and remove the owners of the multisig.
+Go again to https://rinkeby.gnosis-safe.io, go to "Settings" --> "Owners", and remove all owners of the multisig except for yourself.
+It's not possible to have an ownerless Safe.
+For this reason, the remaining owner (you) has to be replaced by the SafeSnap address.

 ## Snapshot integration